 With your product idea in mind, you may feel inclined to leapfrog ahead to production, but that can become a huge financial drain if you fail to do any product research or validate your idea first.

-If you’re manufacturing your own product, you should be spending the better part of your first year investing in research and development.
+If you’re manufacturing your product, you should spend the better part of your first year investing in research and development.
 And once you have a prototype, you need to validate that other people will love it just as much as you do.
-Product validation ensures you’re creating a product people want and will pay for, so that you don’t waste time, money, and effort on an idea that won’t sell.
+Product validation ensures you’re creating a product people want and will pay for, so that you don’t waste time, money, and effort on an idea that won't sell.